-Blue is the new black at MGC’s second Dior show
+Blue is the new black at MGC’s latest Dior show

 BLUE WAS THE NEW BLACK

 Picasso, Miró, Cézanne – these great artists have all had a ‘blue period’, and this seemed to be Chiuri’s.
-Gone was the fairytale forest of her midsummer haute couture show in the same venue (the Musée Rodin) just last month, replaced here by a stark, stripped back set with nothing by the house’s name and walls of navy blue to decorate.
+Gone was the fairytale forest of her midsummer haute couture show in the same venue (the Musée Rodin) just last month, replaced here by a stark, stripped back set with nothing but the house’s name and walls of navy blue to decorate.
 So far, so mysterious, with atmospheric smoke adding to that effect – but if you paid attention to the brand’s social media before the show, you’d know the colour was one that always fascinated the original Dior who said: “Among all the colors, navy blue is the only one which can ever compete with black, it has all the same qualities.”

 THE COLLECTION RIFFED ON UNIFORMS